thealeksandr/PFLockScreen-Android/README.md

 ## UI Customization

-You can customize buttons, backgrounds etc. To do that use attributes in your activity theme:
+You can customize buttons, backgrounds, etc. To do that, use attributes in your activity theme:

 *pf_key_button* - style object for key buttons (0-9)
 *pf_lock_screen* - style object for the background.
 Use it to set custom background.